CosmoStat/shapepipe/docs/wiki/post_processing.md

    to automatically perform a number of post-processing steps.
 In detail, these are (and can also be done individually by hand):

-   a.
-Un-tar all result `.tgz` files in the current directory:
+   1. Un-tar all result `.tgz` files in the current directory:
       ```bash
       $SP_ROOT/scripts/sh/untar_results.sh
       ```
       As a result, the directory `output` is created containing the `ShapePipe` outputs from all canfar runs, in uniquely named subdirectories.

-   b.
-Analyse psf validation files
+   2. Analyse psf validation files
       ```bash
       $SP_ROOT/scripts/sh/canfar_psf_residuals.sh
       ```
       This script identifies all psf validation files (from all processed tiles downloaded to `pwd`), creates symbolic links, merges the catalogues, and creates plots of PSF ellipticity, size, and residuals over the focal plane.

-   c.
-Prepare output directory with links to all 'final_cat' result files:
+   3. Prepare output directory with links to all 'final_cat' result files:
       ```bash
       $SP_ROOT/scripts/sh/canfar_prep_tiles.sh
       ```

-   d.
-Merge final output files to single mother catalog
+   4. Merge final output files to single mother catalog
       ```bash
       input_final=output/run_sp_combined/make_catalog_runner/output
       $SP_ROOT/scripts/python/merge_final_cat.py -i $input_final -p $SP_CONFIG/final_cat.param -v